 That is the power of theme at its best.

 It was a profound and moving experience.
-Not only did it help me understand and heal the destructive relationship with my own creativity, but it made me realise the importance of understanding theme within the context of creative work.
+Not only did it help me understand and heal the destructive relationship with my own creativity, but it made me realise the importance of understanding theme within the context of my creative work.